We’re all constantly curious. That’s why search engines exist: to make our lives easier, and to quench our never-ending thirst for information.

 Conclusion: Google Search Statistics

-- Google has been visited 62.19 billion times this year.
+- Google has been visited 89.3 billion times in the past month.

 - More than one billion questions have been asked on Google Lens.